Who We Are

-In order to qualify for admission to CJA, each young man needs to have passed the fourth grade and qualify for the free or reduced lunch program or his family must be experiencing an extraordinary financial hardship.
+In order to qualify for admission to CJA, each young man needs to have passed their previous grade and qualify for the free or reduced lunch program or his family must be experiencing an extraordinary financial hardship.
 CJA seeks to serve students who could not otherwise afford a private education.
 The median household income for our families is $23,882.

 Chicago Jesuit Academy serves students regardless of their past academic achievement.
 CJA has enrolled students spanning the 1st to the 99th percentiles on their standardized basic skills tests at their prior schools.

 |Neighborhoods||Religious Makeup||Ethnic Makeup|